voltangle/Hackintosh-840/README.md

 | Catalina | 10.15.2 | Yes | No | Stable |

-## Note: Big Sur is not tested.
-Maybe that installation will be unstable.
-Big Sur is added to supported versions list because of Clover r5120 update, where in changelog developers said that this release includes kernel patching patterns for Big Sur.
-If you want to test it out, feel free to try and report result to Issues.

 ## Working components

 | Component | Component model | State |